- Home

 How to support someone in distress

-If you urgently need somebody to talk to because the person you are caring for is in distress, call Lifeline on 13 11 14 at any time.
+If you urgently need somebody to talk to because the person you are caring for is in emotional distress, call Lifeline on 13 11 14 at any time.

 Anticipatory grief